Police: Counterfeit cash reported again in parts of Kansas - NewsBreak

 Police: Counterfeit cash reported again in parts of Kansas

 FINNEY COUNTY—Law enforcement authorities are investigating more counterfeit cash in southwest Kansas.
-According to a...greatbendpost.com
+According to a...salinapost.com

 FINNEY COUNTY—Law enforcement authorities are investigating more counterfeit cash in southwest Kansas.
-According to a...greatbendpost.com
+According to a...salinapost.com